Unrepl/unrepl/README.md

 ## Status

 This document is a work in progress.
-A companion implementation is available in the `unrepl.core` namespace.
+A companion implementation is available in the `unrepl.repl` namespace.

-Use `(unrepl.core/start-repl)` to start an unrepl insde a regular repl.
+Use `(unrepl.repl/start)` to start an unrepl insde a regular repl.
 Type `exit` to exit back to the original repl.

 ## Background